Lubbock and the surrounding areas are currently served by the following providers:

 Lubbock Power & Light (LP&L)

-LP&L is a municipally owned electric utility and its rates and policies are set by a governing board of citizens.
-Due to this, LP&L’s rates are among the lowest in the state.
+LP&L is a municipally owned electric utility.
 Currently LP&L buys most of its power from Xcel Energy with 7 percent of its energy coming from wind generation.
 To see a map of the TX PUC CCN service areas for electric service in Lubbock you can visit this website.

 South Plains Electric Cooperative (SPEC)